Helen Moore (literary scholar)

 Helen Dale Moore (born 1970) is a British literary scholar, who specialises in medieval and early modern literature.
-Since 2018, she has served as the President of Corpus Christi College, Oxford.
+Since 2018, she has served as the President of Corpus Christi College, Oxford, having first joined the college as a tutorial fellow in English in 1996.
 She is the first woman to hold that position in the college's 500-year history.
-She is also an associate professor in the Faculty of English Language and Literature, University of Oxford.
+She is also a professor of English Literature in the Faculty of English Language and Literature, University of Oxford.
+She studied for her undergraduate and graduate degrees at Pembroke College, Oxford, where is she is an honorary fellow.
+She is also a member of the governing body of Manchester Grammar School.

 In 2021, she received the Rose Mary Crawshay Prize for Amadis in English: A Study in the Reading of Romance as one of the co-winners.
+This book was also awarded the Roland H. Bainton Prize for Literature in 2021.
+In the same year she was elected to membership of the Academia Europaea.